top of page

 Pricing

-60 minute session online or in person
+60 minute session online or in person - £70

 Want to know more?

-The official IFS website has free resources:
+The IFS website also has lots of free resources and reading recommendations:

 www.ifs-institute.com